 Black and white photo of a woman in a doorway looking outside

-Reclaimed authority.
+RECLAIMED authority.

 I don’t give power to women.
 I help them take it back.
 Authority isn’t granted, validated, or earned here.
 It’s reclaimed from the inside out, without apology.